 Distributions taken from a qualified retirement plan are taxed as ordinary income.
 If taken prior to age 59½, the distribution is also subject to a 10% penalty.
 While it is not possible to avoid taxation, the 10% penalty will not be imposed if the distribution is due to:

-If the reason for the distribution is death of the account owner and the beneficiary is the spouse of the deceased, the assets of a qualified plan may be rolled into the beneficiary’s qualified plan, further deferring taxes until retirement of the beneficiary.
+If the reason for the distribution is the death of the account owner and the beneficiary is the spouse of the deceased, the assets of a qualified plan may be rolled into the spouse’s own IRA or into an employer plan that accepts roll-ins, further deferring taxes until retirement of the beneficiary.

-The IRS also requires distributions from a qualified plan to begin no later than April 1st of the year following the year the owner of the account attains age 70½.
-The penalty for failing to take the required minimum distribution (RMD) is 50%.
+The IRS requires distributions from a qualified plan to begin no later than April 1st of the year following the year the account owner turns 73 (for individuals who reach age 72 after 2022).
+The penalty for failing to take the required minimum distribution (RMD) is 25%, which can be reduced to 10% if corrected in a timely manner.

-The assets in a qualified retirement plan can be transferred to another qualified plan with few restrictions.
+The assets in a qualified retirement plan can be transferred to another qualified plan with certain restrictions (some payments, like RMDs or hardship withdrawals, cannot be rolled over).
 If the owner of the account takes possession of the funds, the transfer must be completed within 60 calendar days.
-This action is commonly referred to as a 60 day rollover.
-An individual is only allowed one 60 day rollover per year (12 rolling months, not calendar year).
-Further, if the funds are being “rolled” from a company-sponsored retirement plan, the corporation is required to withhold 20% of the distribution to be sent directly to the IRS.
+This action is commonly referred to as a 60-day rollover.
+An individual is only allowed one IRA-to-IRA 60-day rollover per 12 months.
+This limit does not apply to employer-plan rollovers or direct transfers… Further, if the funds are being “rolled” from a company-sponsored retirement plan, the corporation is required to withhold 20% of the distribution to be sent directly to the IRS.

 To avoid the 20% withholding, the account owner may consider a direct transfer.
 In a direct transfer (trustee to trustee transfer), the funds move from one qualified plan directly to another, either electronically or by way of a check made out to the custodian of the receiving plan.
 There are no time restrictions or maximum number of direct transfers that can take place in a year.
-In fact, the IRS doesn’t even know it happened.
+Employer-plan direct rollovers are reported on Form 1099-R (Code G).
+IRA trustee-to-trustee transfers are generally not reported.

 A deferred compensation plan is a nonqualified retirement plan where an employee or business owner defers current compensation in exchange for a larger payout at retirement.
 Because the plan is nonqualified, it can discriminate, and commonly does.
 Deferred compensation plans are typically established by business owners for themselves and are not made available to the employees of the business.
 (Discriminatory–Nonqualified)